AA/PPS 02.02.30 - Undergraduate Academic Advising Policy

 BACKGROUND INFORMATION

-- The provost and vice president for Academic Affairs (VPAA) has supervisory responsibility for academic advising at Texas State University.
-Personalized Academic and Career Exploration (PACE) academic advising primarily serves first-time-in-college students with 15 or fewer earned college credit hours, with each undergraduate college advising center serving its own majors with 16 or more college credit hours.
-Routine administrative responsibility for coordinating advising services at Texas State is delegated to the dean of University College.
+- The provost and executive vice president for Academic Affairs (EVPAA) has supervisory responsibility for academic advising at Texas State University.
+Administrative responsibility for coordinating advising services and practices at Texas State is delegated to the vice provost for Academic Success.

 Academic Advising Mission Statement:

-Texas State embraces the National Academic Advising Association’s (NACADA) concept of advising.
+Texas State embraces the concept of advising supported by the National Academic Advising Association (NACADA: The Global Community for Academic Advising).
 Advisors and students meet individually or in small groups, assisted when and where appropriate by technology.
 Both have responsibilities and rights in a learning environment that fosters the retention and graduation of students.
 This interaction is best understood as a special opportunity for teaching, learning, and mentoring where each individual student’s aspirations and skills are the focus of the conversations or communications.
 Serving as a guide and mentor to the students, the advisor helps students establish or refine academic and career goals, while learning the value and responsibilities of higher education.
-The advisors’ responsibilities include the transmission and translation of policies that affect students’ completion of their undergraduate degrees.
+The advisors’ responsibilities will include the transmission and translation of policies that affect students’ completion of their undergraduate degrees.

 PROFESSIONAL ACADEMIC ADVISORS

-Professional academic advisors are hired by the undergraduate colleges.
+Professional academic advisors are hired by the university and directly overseen by the associate vice provost for Academic Advising and Transitions (AVPAAT).
 Professional academic advisors, functioning as teachers and mentors, must hold at least a baccalaureate degree and preferably an advanced degree or coursework toward such a degree.
 Their primary responsibilities are:

 to advise and interact daily with undergraduate students;